Fields (album)

-Fields is the debut LP by Swedish-based indie rock band Junip.
+Fields is the debut studio album by Swedish-based indie rock band Junip.

 Critical reception

 Fields received mostly positive reviews from music critics.
 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the album received a metascore of 75, based on 17 reviews.
 URB found that "the record is consistent and avoids becoming boring and repetitive", and that the album "is all about quality over quantity."
 At American Songwriter, Davis Inman vowed that "Fields unfolds in a whole new light."
 Jim Farber of Daily News commented that the release "has a touch of the otherworldly, offering the kind of glowing sound you could float away on" that he called "smart, gorgeous and sublimely sexy."
 At The Guardian, Caroline Sullivan highlighted that "this is an album to savour when autumn leaves are falling – and through the rest of the year, too."
 Kevin Ritchie of Now called the album a "heady, satisfying listen" that is a release that "is a headphones record that reveals new depth with every listen."
 Heather Phares of Allmusic found the release to be "intriguing in a low-key way that grows with repeated listening".
 At Rolling Stone, Will Hermes evoked that the album "is seductive, especially his covers", and affirmed that "the grooves are all about losing yourself."